rantahar/Growing_neural_network/README.md

 ## The update

-The ``network_update_step`` function attempts to add or remove a feature between two given dynamical layers.
+The ``network_update_step`` function attempts to update the network using one of four possible steps:

+**Add a feature**: Picks a random layer and adds a feature with random weights.

+**Remove a feature**: Picks a random feature in a random layer and removes it.

+**Add a layer**: Adds a layer between two existing layers.
+The weights are initialized to be close to a unit matrix.

+**Remove a layer**: Remove the activation between two layers, contracting them into a single layer.

-In both cases the update is only accepted if it decreases the loss, evaluated on a single batch of data.
+The change is only accepted if it decreases the loss function evaluated on a single batch of data.

 The update is stochastic, similar to the gradient descent update, in the sense that the update weight is evaluated